Farnham, North Yorkshire: History

-Farnham Gravel Pit hosted Britain's first Pacific diver in January/February 2007.
+Farnham Gravel Pits were worked between 1941 and 1985.
+The pits later filled with water and cover an area of 200 acre.
+The pits hosted Britain's first Pacific diver in January and February 2007.

-The Knaresborough hoard of Roman vessels found in 1864 was probably discovered near Farnham.
+The Knaresborough Hoard of Roman vessels found in 1864 was probably discovered near Farnham.

 Farnham is the location of a large factory, Treves UK which makes automotive components.
+Farnham is served by five buses each way per day between Knaresborough and York.